Leadership Tips: Starting Your Career – Part II

 Look for the informal leaders on your team that everyone listens to.
 These people have influence.

-Look for the people that have the ideas and the courage in their convictions to challenge the deluge of momentum.
+Look for the people with the ideas and the courage in their convictions to challenge the deluge of momentum.
 These people have influence.

-Challenge your belief that a leader has to look and act the way you or your peers do.
+Challenge your belief that a leader has to look and act like you or your peers.
 These people may have influence.

 You can’t save them all.

-New managers starting their career usually tolerate poor performance for too long.
+New managers starting their careers usually tolerate poor performance for too long.
 Our ingrained humanistic training forces us to want to “fix” people.
-I had one senior executive tell me, “It takes a leader to make a leader.”
-It’s partially true, but some employees just don’t have what it takes.
+One senior executive told me, “It takes a leader to make a leader.”
+It’s partially true, but some employees don’t have what it takes.

-If you made a bad hire, or you aren’t driving better performance, promote them to a new career.
+If you made a bad hire or aren’t driving better performance, promote them to a new career.

 Keep your commitments.